 5 - Control Point Prioritisation

-There are 2 tools that can be used to identify the Control Points that must be bolstered with additional quality analysis and monitoring.
-Both rely on marketplace and customer preference data;
+There are 2 tools that can be used to identify those Control Points that must be bolstered with additional quality analysis and monitoring.
+Both rely on marketplace and customer preference data:

 - Kano chart – customer preference data (from warranty logs, customer complaints, call centre logs, etc) can be classified by plotting it on a Kano chart.
 The graphic below² shows a sample Kano analysis from the car industry.
 In this example, 3 customer requirements are identified for the automobile: